al1brn/geonodes/docs/simulation.md

 ## How the create a simulation zone

 A simulation zone is made of two nodes: **Simulation Input** and **Simulation Output**.
-These two nodes have the same input and output sockets with one exception: the **input node** as an additional output socket : **Delta Time**
+These two nodes have the same input and output sockets with one exception: the **input node** has an additional output socket : **Delta Time**

 <img src="images/simulation_zone.png" width="600" class="center">